 I was born and grew up in Harrogate, North Yorkshire, a wonderful Victorian spa town which I didn’t appreciate properly until I left it!
 I studied Modern Languages at Oxford University, spending my year abroad in Mainz, Germany.
 After Oxford, I moved to Windsor with my boyfriend (now husband) where we lived for sixteen years, during which time I worked in computing.
 In 2008 we decided to move back to the Oxford area with our two sons.
 We currently live near Abingdon.

 My first novel, Oranges for Christmas, was inspired by my visit to Berlin in 1987 when the Berlin Wall was still a harsh reality for the people living there.
+It follows the story of one family and their friends as they try to escape from East Berlin.

 For The Sleeping Angel I found inspiration in the beautiful, haunting atmosphere of Highgate Cemetery in London.
 The novel combines a modern day YA thriller with a nineteenth-century tragic tale.